spectralDNS/shenfun/docs/source/gettingstarted.rst

         AssertionError:

-So it is not possible to perform operations that involve differentiation on an :class:`.Array` instance.
+So it is not possible to perform operations that involve differentiation (`Dx` represents a partial derivative) on an :class:`.Array` instance.
 This is because the ``ua`` does not contain more information than its values and its TensorProductSpace.
 A :class:`.BasisFunction` instance, on the other hand, can be manipulated with operators like :func:`.div`